Jakarta Validation

 Bean Validation just got a new website and we hope you will like it!
 New layout We developed a more modern layout based on Semantic UI.
 It should be easier to the eye...

-What is Jakarta Bean Validation
+What is Jakarta Validation

-Jakarta Bean Validation is a Java specification which
+Jakarta Validation is a Java specification which

 • lets you express constraints on object models via annotations